NVIDIA/cuda-quantum/docs/sphinx/using/simulators.rst

 cuQuantum multi-node multi-GPU
 ++++++++++++++++++++++++++++++++++

-The :code:`cuquantum_mgpu` target provides a state vector simulator accelerated with the :code:`cuStateVec` library but with support for Multi-Node, Multi-GPU distribution of the state vector.
+The :code:`nvidia_mgpu` target provides a state vector simulator accelerated with the :code:`cuStateVec` library but with support for Multi-Node, Multi-GPU distribution of the state vector.

-To specify the use of the :code:`cuquantum_mgpu` target, pass the following command line options to :code:`nvq++`
+To specify the use of the :code:`nvidia_mgpu` target, pass the following command line options to :code:`nvq++`

 .. code:: bash

-    nvq++ --target cuquantum_mgpu src.cpp ...
+    nvq++ --target nvidia_mgpu src.cpp ...

 In python, this can be specified with

 .. code:: python

-    cudaq.set_target('cuquantum_mgpu')
+    cudaq.set_target('nvidia_mgpu')

 OpenMP CPU-only
 ++++++++++++++++++++++++++++++++++